-How to harvest microgreens after you have grown them is a simple process, and you can learn how to get the How to Grow Microgreens e-Book below.
+How to harvest microgreens after you have grown them.
+It is a simple process, and you can learn how to get the How to Grow Microgreens e-Book below.
 Microgreens are a great tool for growing indoors (or outdoors) which offers a food solution in very little space.
-Clearly they are teeny-tiny little super heroes as they can have up to 40 times the nutritional density of a full sized vegetable.
+Clearly, they are teeny-tiny little superheroes.
+They can have up to 40 times the nutritional density of a full-sized vegetable.

 Growing your greens in a growing tray by planting seeds and having them grow under lights or in a sunny window can produce an abundance of delicious food for your family.
 Once your microgreens are produced, it is time to harvest the salad confetti so you can utilize the greens for food.
 Below is a short guide on how to harvest microgreens.

 - Use scissors – Harvest microgreens in 6 to 21 days by trimming with scissors immediately above the soil line in its growing tray.
 Do not pull microgreens out of the soil directly because you will be left with more dirt from the soil.
 It is messier and it disturbs the roots if you have a cut and come again system.